-- 160. We consider that additional monitoring requirements should be included as follows: - post-project monitoring should include: traffic speed and composition (%HCV) as well as traffic counts in the tunnel and close to each ambient monitoring station; and - In-stack, or in tunnel particulate monitoring should be undertaken to measure peak as well as average operation emissions. - NZTA should undertake a review of monitoring results, and how these compare with the assumptions and predictions included in the NZTA Assessment (NZTA 2010a), prior to cessation of monitoring at each monitoring site.
-This should be subject to review by the Auckland Council or an independent peer review panel appointed by the Council; and - In the event that ambient monitoring records an exceedance of a standard, target or guideline the monitoring period shall be extended for a minimum of two years from the date of the exceedance; and - In the event that ambient monitoring records an exceedance of a standard, target or guideline the NZTA should work with the Auckland Council to develop an air quality mitigation strategy. - Ambient monitoring should be undertaken at a location that represents the most significantly affected residential area on SH16 in Sector 1,5 or Sector 6.
+- 188. We consider that additional monitoring requirements should be included as follows: - post-project monitoring shall include: traffic speed and composition (%HCV) as well as traffic counts in the tunnel and close to each ambient monitoring station; and - In-stack, or in tunnel particulate monitoring should be undertaken to measure peak as well as average operational emissions. - Ambient monitoring shall be undertaken at a location that represents an affected residential receptor close to SH16 in Sector 1,5 or Sector 6.
+This is in addition to the two monitoring sites proposed in the NZTA assessment. - NZTA shall undertake an assessment of monitoring results, and how these compare with the assumptions and predictions included in the NZTA Assessment (NZTA 2010a), prior to cessation of monitoring at each monitoring site.

+- Monitoring shall continue at each monitoring site until the Auckland Council agrees this monitoring is no longer required on the basis that exceedance of standards or targets is considered unlikely; and - In the event that ambient monitoring records an exceedance of a National Environment Standard or Regional Air Quality Target the monitoring period shall be extended for a minimum of two years from the date of the exceedance; and - In the event that ambient monitoring records an exceedance of a National Environment Standard or Regional Air Quality Target the NZTA should work with the Auckland Council to develop an air quality mitigation strategy.

-4.9 Operational Effects - Mitigation Measures
+4.10 Operational Effects - Mitigation Measures

-161. Existing concentrations of PM10 and PM2.5 are elevated in Auckland, and in some locations the concentration of air pollutants increases as a result of the project.
-This means that in some locations, predicted PM10 levels are relatively close to the standard, and predicted PM2.5 levels are in excess of the regional air quality target.
+189. Existing concentrations of PM10 and PM2.5 are elevated in Auckland, and in some locations the concentration of air pollutants increases as a result of the project.
+This means that in some locations, predicted PM10 levels are relatively close to the standard, and predicted PM2.5 levels are in excess of the Regional Air Quality Target.
 Given that there is some uncertainty associated with predictions, we consider that it would be appropriate to consider mitigation options more seriously in these locations.

-4.9.1 Mitigation measures - separation distances
+4.10.1 Mitigation measures - separation distances

-- 162. The transport GPG states that "If the assessment shows there will be locations where people will be exposed to air pollution levels that exceed the national ambient air quality standards, then mitigation will very likely be required.
+- 190. The transport GPG states that "If the assessment shows there will be locations where people will be exposed to air pollution levels that exceed the national ambient air quality standards, then mitigation will very likely be required.
 Because contaminants generally disperse quickly with distance from their source, separation is likely to be one of the most effective mitigation measures.
-Options to achieve adequate separation include: - Moving the road alignment away from receptors - Placing part of the road in a ventilated tunnel - Relocating properties

-- Placing operational restrictions on sections of roads (similar to onramp signals)" - 163.
+Options to achieve adequate separation include: - Moving the road alignment away from receptors - Placing part of the road in a ventilated tunnel - Relocating properties - Placing operational restrictions on sections of roads (similar to onramp signals)" - 191.
 The proposed waterview tunnels will mitigate localised air quality effects through sectors 7 and 8.
-As noted in the assessment, removing surface traffic from heavily trafficked roads and discharge the same amount of contaminants from a ventilation exhaust (with sufficient height) results in much lower concentrations at ground level where people are most likely to be exposed. - We are concerned that separation distances are not adequate to ensure compliance with national ambient air quality standards in Sector 9. - 165.
+As noted in the assessment, removing surface traffic from heavily trafficked roads and discharge the same amount of contaminants from a ventilation exhaust (with sufficient height) results in much lower concentrations at ground level where people are most likely to be exposed. - 192.
+We are concerned that separation distances are not adequate to ensure compliance with national ambient air quality standards in Sector 9. - 193.
 There are a number of properties very close to the existing SH16 alignment in Sectors 1, 5 and 6.
 It is likely that these properties already have degraded air quality.
 Any decrease in separation distance or increase in emissions as a result of the project needs to be assessed and mitigated if necessary.

-4.9.2 Mitigation measures - PM2.5 in Sector 9
+4.10.2 Mitigation measures - PM2.5 in Sector 9